 A Note About the Data Source

 The American Community Survey (ACS) was developed by the Census Bureau to replace the long form of the decennial census.
 The ACS uses a rolling sample of U.S. housing units (250,000 monthly) to provide basic population characteristics annually for areas with populations of at least 65,000 people.
 ACS accumulates samples over 3- and 5-year intervals to produce estimates for areas with smaller populations; only the 5-year average ACS provides coverage for all counties in the United States.
-The 2013 ACS is used here to examine poverty by various demographic characteristics for all metro and nonmetro areas.
+The 2014 ACS is used here to examine poverty by various demographic characteristics for all metro and nonmetro areas.

 Poverty by Race/Ethnicity

 Areas with a high incidence of poverty often reflect the low income of their racial/ethnic minorities.
 Nonmetro blacks and African Americans had the highest incidence of poverty in 2014 (36.9 percent), while nonmetro American Indians and Alaskan natives had the second highest rate (33.0 percent).
 The poverty rate for nonmetro whites in 2014 was less than half as much (15.5 percent) of both groups.
 Nonmetro Hispanics had the third highest poverty rate, which was 27.5 percent.
 The high rate of poverty for Hispanics is noteworthy as their share of the nonmetro population increased faster than other racial/ethnic groups over the last several decades.